 More about the author

-Twenty-three year old Katy Speed is fascinated by the house across the street.
 The woman who lives there, Gloria, is the most glamorous neighbour on the avenue, owning a fashionable dress shop in Bexhill-on-Sea.
 But who is the woman who arrives in the black car most Saturdays while Gloria is at work?
-Sometimes she brings women to the house, other times they have children.
+Sometimes she brings women to the house, and other times the women come with children.

 Hilda, Katy's mother, disapproves of Gloria.
-She wonders if these mysterious visitors have just been released from prison.
-Is Gloria secretly bringing criminals, or worse, into the heart of the community?
+She wonders where these mysterious visitors have come from, and what they want.
+Does Gloria have sinister reasons for secretly bringing strangers into the heart of the community?

 'Heart-warming and evocative, a real delight to read' Sun